jsr6720/goodreads-csv-to-md/posts/2021-02-05-the-one-thing.md

 ## My Review 4/5

+### Date Read
+2021/02/05

+### Date Added
+2021/02/06

-Quick read that covers some of the highlights of personal growth.
+My Thoughts: Quick read that covers some of the highlights of personal growth.
 Summarized in a sentence.
 Find the one thing you can do today that aligns you to your long term goals.
 Rinse repeat.<br/><br/>Sounds a lot like the quality improvement by Deming.

 ---